age-bijkaart/js-from-scratch/README.md

 See also [another post](https://blog.jcoglan.com/2014/02/05/building-javascript-projects-with-make/) on the subject of using *make* as a build tool for web apps.

 We'll see how far I get.
-Up to now, I already discovered that trying to pipe the output of *Babel* (the command line version which translates JSX to *js*) directly (usin the efficient unix pipe **|**) into *Browserify* (which transpiles further to something contemporary browser can handle) leads to an **EPIPE** exception, i.e. it does not work.
-Perhaps because I provided the wrong option, we'll see.
+Up to now, I discovered that piping the output of *Babel* (the command line version which translates JSX to js) directly (using the efficient unix pipe **|**) into *Browserify* (which transpiles further to something contemporary browser can handle) leads to an **EPIPE** exception, i.e. it does not work.
+Perhaps because I provided the wrong options, we'll see.